Filing status: Qualifying widow(er) with dependent child

 Certain taxpayers, who maintain their homes as principal residences of qualifying dependents and whose spouses died during either of the last two preceding taxable years, may be considered surviving spouses as long as they have not remarried.
 If the two-year time period has run out following the spouse's death, one may still qualify for head of household status.

 There are many special rules and exceptions that apply to the surviving spouse filing status.

 Importance of choosing correct status

 An individual's tax liability depends upon two variables: the individual's filing status and the taxable income.
-The status can be determinative of the correct amount of tax, whether one can take certain tax deductions or exemptions that could lower the final tax bill, and even whether one must file a return at all.
-One must file the status honestly, or it will be considered fraudulent and penalties will be assessed.
+The status can determine the correct amount of tax, whether the taxpayer can take certain tax deductions or exemptions that could lower the final tax bill, and even whether one must file a return at all.
+One must file the status honestly, or it will be considered fraudulent and penalties may be assessed.

-As a taxpayer, one must withhold at least 90% of the tax burden for the year and should make sure to withhold enough to avoid penalties.